Presentation: Patient with localised colorectal cancer

 - ESMO: Clinical practice guidelines – localised colon cancer

-- NHS England: National Genomic Test Directory and eligibility criteria (note that somatic (tumour) tests are listed in the directory for cancer, while constitutional (germline) tests are listed in the directory for rare and inherited disease)
+- NHS England: National Genomic Test Directory and eligibility criteria (note that somatic (tumour) tests are listed in the directory for cancer, while constitutional (germline) tests are listed in the directory for rare and inherited disease.
+See this article for more information)

 - NICE: Molecular testing strategies for Lynch syndrome in people with colorectal cancer